HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="lazy-loaded-images.png",
-  caption="Percent of `img` elements with `loading='lazy'` which are in the initial viewport.", description="Bar chart showing the percent of `img` elements with `loading='lazy'` which are within the initial viewport.
+  caption='Percent of `img` elements with `loading="lazy"` which are in the initial viewport.', description='Bar chart showing the percent of `img` elements with `loading="lazy"` which are within the initial viewport.
 61.54% on mobile and 63.10% on desktop of lazy-loaded images are within the initial viewport.
-38.46% on mobile and 36.90% on desktop of lazy-loaded images are not within the initial viewport.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=977858704&format=interactive", sheets_gid="1468369891", sql_file="lazy_viewport_images.sql"
+38.46% on mobile and 36.90% on desktop of lazy-loaded images are not within the initial viewport.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=977858704&format=interactive", sheets_gid="1468369891", sql_file="lazy_viewport_images.sql"